gchq/Bailo/lib/python/README.md

 > You may need to install some additional requirements for [pycryptodome](https://pycryptodome.readthedocs.io/en/latest/src/installation.html) e.g. on Linux:
 >
 > ```
-> sudo yum install gcc gmp python-devel
+> sudo yum install gcc gmp python3-devel
 > ```

+## Environment

+You will need to create a [.env](https://pypi.org/project/python-dotenv/#getting-started) file at the root of the project as per the [example.env](./examples/resources/example.env) with the following parameters:

+**AWS_GATEWAY**

+> TRUE if you are running on AWS as there is a size limit to the data upload

+Add the authentication credentials if you are using Cognito for authentication.

 ## Authentication